Bruce Degen: Background

 Degen was born on June 14, 1945, in Brownsville, Brooklyn, where he was raised.
 His youth was marked by the contrast between urban New York City and the summertimes he spent in rural upstate New York, where he would pick wild berries.
 He credits those experiences as the inspiration for Jamberry (1983).

 He attended elementary school in Brooklyn; one of the teachers let him paint during lessons.
 He went on to attend art schools in Manhattan, including LaGuardia High School, where a teacher encouraged him to study at Cooper Union.
 He received his Bachelor of Fine Arts degree at Cooper Union.
 He then attended Pratt Institute in Brooklyn where he obtained a Masters of Fine Arts degree in printmaking and painting.

 Degen married Christine Bostard in 1968.
 Degen lived in Brooklyn Heights with his family until 1990.
 Afterwards, he lived in Newtown, Connecticut with his wife and their two sons, Benjamin and Alexander.
-Benjamin Degen is a painter and Alex Degen illustrates comic books.
+Benjamin Degen is a painter and Alex Degen is an illustrator, who works on comic books and games such as Anthology of the Killer.

 Degen died of pancreatic cancer in Newtown, on November 7, 2024, at the age of 79.